intel/pepc/docs/pepc-tpmi.rst

    Comma-separated list of TPMI instance numbers to read registers from (defaults to all instances).

-**-c** *[CLUSTERS]*, **--clusters** *[CLUSTERS]* Comma-separated list of cluster numbers to read registers (defaults to all clusters).
-This option is only useful for the 'ufs' TPMI feature, because there may be multiple copies of UFS control registers within a TPMI instance, and the copies are referred to as clusters.
+**-c** *[CLUSTERS]*, **--clusters** *[CLUSTERS]* Comma-separated list of cluster numbers to read registers from (defaults to all clusters).
+This option is only relevant for the 'ufs' TPMI feature, because there may be multiple copies of UFS control registers within a TPMI instance, and the copies are referred to as clusters.
 All other TPMI features have only one cluster - cluster 0.

 **-R** *[REGISTERS]*, **--registers** *[REGISTERS]* Comma-separated list of TPMI register names to read.
 Defaults to all registers.

-**-b** *[BFNAMES]*, **--bitfields** *[BFNAMES]* Comma-separated list of TPMI register bit field names to read.
-Defaults to all bit fields.
+**-b** *[BFNAMES]*, **--bitfields** *[BFNAMES]* Comma-separated list of TPMI register bit field names to decode.
+Defaults to decoding all bit fields.

 **-n**, **--no-bitfields**
-   Do not decode and display TPMI register bit fields, only display register values.
+   Do not decode and display TPMI register bit field values.
+When this option is specified, only register values will be displayed without decoding the individual bit fields within them.

 **--yaml**
-   Output information in YAML format.
+   Display information in YAML format.

 Subcommand *'write'*
 ====================